-There are also reusable pad products are made of safe materials that come with washable highly absorbent inserts to suit all different levels of flow.
-These would be a great option to women that do not like to products that you have to insert.
-These reusable ‘pads’ are made with safe breathable materials to keep your area healthy, and leak free!
-Some brands that are available today are: ‘Luna Pads,’ ‘Glad Rags,’ ‘Pleasure Puss’ and you can also make your own.
+There are also reusable pad products made of safe materials that come with washable, highly absorbent inserts to suit all different levels of flow.
+These would be a great option for women who do not like products that you have to insert.
+These reusable “pads” are made with safe, breathable materials to keep your area healthy and leak free.
+Some brands that are available today include “Luna Pads,” “Glad Rags,” and “Pleasure Puss.”
+You can also make your own.

-Now, if you are just not so keen on ever having to really see blood or wash your products, or don’t like these options there is another option, sit in a lake for your entire cycle.
-You will eventually come out very cold and wrinkled, but at least you won’t be throwing away tons of crap into the environment and you don’t have to worry about toxic chemicals being leached into your body….
-Just kidding!
-OK, there is one last alternative to generic tampons and pads.
-There are some companies that make natural organic cotton products that do not leach chemicals, and do not leave synthetic materials behind.
-These can still absorb your natural fluids and they are still not the best things for the environment, but at least cotton is a more natural substance that can biodegrade much quicker and safer.
-Some brands of these products are: ‘Seventh Generation,’ and ‘Natracare.’
+Now, if you are not so keen on ever having to really see blood or wash your products, or just don’t like these options, there is still another alternative… sit in a lake for your entire cycle!
+You will eventually come out very cold and wrinkled, but at least you won’t be throwing away tons of junk into the environment or worrying about toxic chemicals being leached into your body.

 So there you have it!
-I hope that this article opened up your eyes to the health effects and environmental hazards that are associated with using pads and tampons, and made you reconsider what products that you are using.
-There are many websites that provide information with reviews on all of these products, do your research and find what’s best suited for you and your lifestyle.
+I hope that this article opened up your eyes to the health effects and environmental hazards that are associated with using pads and tampons, and perhaps even made you reconsider what products you’re using.
+There are many websites that provide information with reviews on all of these products, so do your research and find what’s best suited for you and your lifestyle.